 EDUCATION IS LIFE!

-Our Year 2 School Council members represented the school recently when they joined other pupils in the area, at Knole Academy, together with members of the Amherst Rotary Club to present the money raised for Project Haiya.
+School Council members represented the school recently when they joined other pupils in the area, at Knole Academy, together with members of the Amherst Rotary Club to present the money raised for Project Haiya.
 Principal Guests were The Consul General Mr Senen Mangalile, First Secretary and Consul Miss Emma Sarne of the Embassy of the Philippines and Miss Clare Alder, Ambassador for World Vision.
 Through everyone’s efforts a total of over £6,000 was raised to help young people and adults facing traumatic conditions as a result of the cyclone which hit in October 2013.